 The named executive officers can participate in a tax-qualified 401(k) savings plan as well as the Cincinnati Financial Corporation Top Hat Savings Plan, a nonqualified deferred compensation plan for a select group of management or certain highly compensated associates.
 The company matches contributions to the 401(k) plan made by associates who are not members of the Retirement Plan, including Messrs.
 Johnston, Sewell, Hollenbeck and Kellington, up to a maximum of 6% of the associate's annual cash compensation (salary and annual incentive compensation).
 The company also matches contributions by Messrs.
-Johnston, Sewell, Hollenbeck and Kellington to the Top Hat Savings Plan of up to 6% of their annual cash compensation that exceeds the maximum recognizable compensation under Section 401(a)(17) of the Internal Revenue Code, which for 2020 was \$285,000.
+Johnston, Sewell, Hollenbeck and Kellington to the Top Hat Savings Plan of up to 6% of their annual cash compensation that exceeds the maximum recognizable compensation under Section 401(a)(17) of the Internal Revenue Code, which for 2021 was \$290,000.

-For information about the amount of company matching contributions and specific information about the defined contribution plans, see the 2020 Nonqualified Deferred Compensation table and the discussion following, beginning on Page 65.
+For information about the amount of company matching contributions and specific information about the defined contribution plans, see the 2021 Nonqualified Deferred Compensation table and the discussion following, beginning on Page 65.

 In 2008, the company transitioned away from providing associates with a defined benefit pension plan, instead choosing to assist associates with building savings for retirement by providing a company match of associate contributions to a tax-qualified 401(k) plan.
 This change was primarily in response to requests from associates who wanted control over their retirement benefit accounts.
 Participation in the defined benefit pension plan terminated for associates under the age of 40, and they transitioned to the new tax-qualified 401(k) plan with a company matching contribution.
 None of the named executive officers were under age 40 at the time of the transition.
-Associates age 40 and over as of August 31, 2008, were given a one-time election to remain in the defined benefit pension plan or to leave the plan and participate in the 401(k) plan with a company match.
-Those associates leaving the pension plan received distributions of their accumulated pension benefit from the defined benefit plan that they could choose to receive in cash, roll over to the company's 401(k) plan or roll over to an Individual Retirement Account.
+Associates age 40 and over as of August 31, 2008, were given a one-time election to remain in the defined benefit pension plan received distributions of their accumulated pension benefit from the defined benefit plan that they could choose to receive in cash, roll over to the company's 401(k) plan or roll over to an Individual Retirement Account.
 Mr. Hollenbeck elected to leave the defined benefit plan in connection with the 2008 transition.
 Messrs.
-Johnston, Kellington and Sewell, hired after entry to the pension plan was closed, also participate in the 401(k) plan with the company match.
-Messrs.
-Mullen and Spray elected to remain in the pension plan.
+Johnston, Kellington and Sewell, hired after entry to the pension plan was closed, also participate in the 401(k) plan with.
+Mr. Spray elected to remain in the pension plan.